 This presentation is scored using NIH scoring and is evaluated on the applicant's ability to explain his or her research as well as his or her career development plan.

-Awards will be offered by mid-February with funding to begin in July.
+Awards are offered in January with funding to begin July 1.